This offer is no longer available.

 No trip protection benefits.

 Some other travel cards with a similar annual fee, like the Chase Sapphire Preferred, includes benefits like coverage that will pay for a hotel room if your flight is significantly delayed, or coverage that can reimburse you for nonrefundable travel expenses in case you can’t make a trip due to illness or other covered reasons.
 This card, the Honors Surpass, doesn’t have any of that coverage.

 Fastest earning card for Honors points

 It’s hard to beat this card for earning Honors points quickly from your ongoing spending.
 12x points per dollar on Hilton spending beats the closest option by 20%.
 And you can’t come close to the unlimited 6x points at U.S. restaurants, gas stations, and supermarkets this earns versus other Honors cards.
-Where it falls a little short is on car rental and airline purchases, where the Citi Hilton Honors Reserve card earns 5x points per dollar.
+Where it fell a little short is on car rental and airline purchases, where the now discontinued Citi Hilton Honors Reserve card earned 5x points per dollar.